REF No. 6633

 This elegant scene is also known in famille rose enamels but with a simpler shell scroll border and is found on teawares also in famille rose.
 The grisaille version here seems to be very rare.

 The source for the design has not been identified.
-It seems similar to scenes by Charles-Joseph Natoire (1700–1777) a prolific French painter but this type of subject was popular in the mid-eighteenth century and similar works can be found in England too.
+It looks similar to scenes by Charles-Joseph Natoire (1700–1777) a prolific French painter but this type of subject was popular in the mid-eighteenth century and similar works can be found in England too.

 References: Hervouët & Bruneau 1986, p70, No 3.16, a plate in famille rose.